Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: Application of eSTA formalism

-We can now calculate the correction parameters $\vec\lambda$ using $G_n$ and $K_n$ based on the approximation that a fidelity of exactly one can be achieved for the exact Hamiltonian) \cite{Whitty+:20}.
-Alternatively, the correction parameters $\vec\lambda$ can be calculated by using $G_n$ and $K_n$ and also the values $\mathrm{H}_{l,k}$ \cite{Whitty2022b}.
+We can now calculate the correction parameters $\vec\lambda$ using $G_n$ and $K_n$, assuming that a fidelity equal to unity can be achieved for the exact Hamiltonian~\cite{Whitty+:20}.
+Alternatively, the correction parameters $\vec\lambda$ can be computed using $G_n$, $K_n$, and the values of $\mathcal{H}_{l,k}$~\cite{Whitty2022b}.
 We will follow the second procedure and the correction parameters $\vec\lambda$ can be calculated via

 where